ubco-W2022T2-data301/project-group-group01/final_report_group01.md

 ## Exploratory Data Analysis
 A summary of the highlights of your EDA, where you can show some visualizations of the exploratory data analysis your group did.
 ________
+* EDA Conducted in Analysis 1:
+    * My EDA focused on cities and the pricing of their new housing, as well as the shortfall in population.

+    I extracted the data for the time period we were interest in (2001 to present) then tallied them for each year (since the population data was only yearly) then I calculated the changes between years and plotted these as data points.
+    In the end i had interest rate, new housing, population change, and new price index.
+All of these were then outputted for the dashboard.

+________
 * EDA for conducted in Analysis 2:
     * My EDA focused on determining what datafields would be necessary to include in future cleaned versions of the datasets, and determining the canadian metropolitan areas (CMA's) that should be focused on for our analyses.
 I did so by first visualizing the datasets and dropping irrelevant columns, then I grouped all the years of data by their geographical region, and created a bar chart of the top 30 CMA's based on population increase.
     <img src ="images/EDA_pop_barchart.png" width="500px">